solana-labs/solana-json-rpc-https-proxy/README.md

 ## Solana JSON RPC HTTPS Proxy

-This repository provides an https proxy to the JOSN RPC endpoint of a Solana full node.
+This repository provides an https proxy to the JSON RPC endpoint of a Solana full node.

 ## Prerequisites

 The machine must have the following:
 1. Docker installed
-2. TCP ports 80 and 443 available
+1. TCP ports 80 and 443 available
-3. A static IP with an associated FQDN
+1. A static IP with an associated FQDN

 ## Usage:

+The following command will create/start a Docker container (restarts on boot) that forwards https traffic from `my-fullnode-domain.example.com:443` to the standard JSON RPC port of `my-fullnode-domain.example.com:8899`:
 ```
 $ ./start.sh my-fullnode-domain.example.com me@example.com
 ```

+Run `./start.sh` with no arguments for more usage information.

 ## Copyright